karyafar/openAir2015/README.md

 #<a name="acks"></a>Acknowledgements
-We would like to thank Dr.Diane Hu, Dr. Rob Hall.
+I would like to thank Dr.Diane J Hu, Dr.Rob Hall for providing some slides.
+I would also thank amazing Etsy staff for providing feedback on this talk.